ChetGoerzen/public_examples/README.md

 # public_examples
-Some samples of my code available for the public to see
+Some samples of my code available for the public to see.
+Seperate projects are contained in their own folders.